skylark101/MovieMinion/README.md

 <b>Try it out here:</b> https://skylark101.github.io/MovieMinion/ <br> <br>
 Ad-Free movie suggestions and easy one click torrent download links <br>
 A javascript based Movie Finder that can search for any movie. <br>
-What makes it different from the existing projects like this is the special feature of randomizer that not only suggests you movies based on a genre but also provides easy downloadable torrent links.<br>
+What makes it different from the existing projects like this is the special feature of randomizer that not only suggests you movies based on a genre but also provides easily downloadable torrent links.<br>

 Works on 3 APIs, namely: <br>
 https://developers.themoviedb.org/ <br>